-Fresh Meadows REI Management provides efficient and compliant eviction services for single-family and multi-family operators in the Bexar County, Texas area.
+Fresh Meadows REI Management provides efficient and compliant eviction services for single-family and multi-family operators in the Bexar and surrounding Counties, in Texas.
 We focus on managing the eviction process professionally and concisely, ensuring all state and federal regulations, including applicable provisions of the CARES Act, are met.

 Our streamlined process minimizes legal risk and time-to-resolution by managing every step of the eviction process: